carlosfranzreb/private_knnvc/README.md

 ### 3. Download the model checkpoints

-The model checkpoints are all zipped together in `checkpoints.zip`.
+The model checkpoints are all zipped together in the released `checkpoints.zip` file.
 Unzip them at the same level as `private_knnvc`.

-After the first three steps, the structure should be like follows:
+The structure should be like follows:

 ```bash
 spkanon_eval/       # root directory